-The PAG is the strategic overarching group responsible for guiding the development of the Katanning Supertown Heritage Centre Project (incorporating the All Ages Playground, Welcome Precinct and Piesse Park) and will play a key advisory and liaison role between the Shire, local community stakeholders and other project stakeholder representatives.
+The PAG will be the strategic overarching group responsible for guiding the development of the Katanning Supertown Heritage Centre Project (incorporating the All Ages Playground, Welcome Precinct and Piesse Park) and will play a key advisory and liaison role between the Shire, local community stakeholders and other project stakeholder representatives.

-A key emphasis of the PAG is effective and continued community consultation regarding developments.
+A key emphasis of the PAG will be effective and continued community consultation regarding developments.